rajansandeep/coredns.io/content/blog/throttling-coredns.md

 ## Testing CoreDNS memory usage

-To test the `throttle` plugin and show the difference in memory consumption of CoreDNS with and without the `throttle` plugin, a Kubernetes cluster was set up with one replica of CoreDNS running in the Master node.
-The memory limit of the CoreDNS container was set to 1700Mi to help capture the memory consumption in case CoreDNS crashes due to it being `OOMkilled`.
+To test the `throttle` plugin and show the difference in memory consumption of CoreDNS with and without the `throttle` plugin, I set up a Kubernetes cluster with one replica of CoreDNS running in the Master node.
+I set the memory limit of the CoreDNS container to 1700Mi to help capture the memory consumption in case CoreDNS crashes due to it being `OOMkilled`.

-To provide a burst of incoming queries, [a simple tool for stressing CoreDNS](https://github.com/mikkeloscar/go-dnsperf) was used.
+To provide a burst of incoming queries, I used a [a simple tool for stressing CoreDNS](https://github.com/mikkeloscar/go-dnsperf).
 The tool spins up DNS client replicas which queries a set of DNS names to resolve.
+One of the reasons I used this tool is because it appends search domains from /etc/resolv.conf.
+With the Kubernetes "search-path/ndots:5" situation, this multiplies the actual number of queries being sent by a large amount (X4-5).

-Each DNS replica queries at a rate of 100 qps(queries per second), with each querying for both A and AAAA records.
+For this test, I had set up each DNS replica queries at a rate of 100 qps(queries per second), with each querying for both A and AAAA records.
 Hence, a single replica would request a total of (100 qps x2 records = ) 200 qps.
-To provide an high incoming query burst, the test had 150 DNS client replicas spun up which in total would result in a total incoming request of (200 x 150 = ) 30k qps to CoreDNS.
+To provide an high incoming query burst, I set up the test to spin up 150 DNS client replicas which in total resulted in a total incoming request of (200 x 150 = ) 30k qps to CoreDNS.

-The Configuration used to test is the default as of Kubernetes v1.14 with the exception that the [`erratic` plugin](https://coredns.io/plugins/erratic/) was used instead of the `forward` plugin to overcome any Network shortcomings.
+The Configuration I used to test is the default as of Kubernetes v1.14 with the exception that I used the [`erratic` plugin](https://coredns.io/plugins/erratic/) instead of the `forward` plugin to overcome any Network shortcomings.

-The CoreDNS Configuration used is as follows:
+The CoreDNS Configuration I used is as follows:
 ```corefile
  .:53 {
         errors